Bergen: Modern history

 Bergen was separated from Hordaland as a county of its own in 1831.
 It was established as a municipality on 1 January 1838 (see formannskapsdistrikt).
 The rural municipality of Bergen landdistrikt was merged with Bergen on 1 January 1877.
 The rural municipality of Årstad was merged with Bergen on 1 July 1915.

 During World War II, Bergen was occupied on the first day of the German invasion on 9 April 1940, after a brief fight between German ships and the Norwegian coastal artillery.
 The Norwegian resistance movement groups in Bergen were Saborg, Milorg, "Theta-gruppen", Sivorg, Stein-organisasjonen and the Communist Party.
 On 20 April 1944, during the German occupation, the Dutch cargo ship Voorbode anchored off the Bergenhus Fortress, loaded with over 120 tons of explosives, and blew up, killing at least 150 people and damaging historic buildings.
 The city was subject to some Allied bombing raids, aimed at German naval installations in the harbour.
 Some of these caused Norwegian civilian casualties numbering about 100.

 Bergen is also well known in Norway for the Isdal Woman (Isdalskvinnen), an unidentified person who was found dead at Isdalen ("Ice Valley") on 29 November 1970.
 The unsolved case encouraged international speculation over the years and it remains one of the most profound mysteries in recent Norwegian history.

 The rural municipalities of Arna, Fana, Laksevåg, and Åsane were merged with Bergen on 1 January 1972.
-The city lost its status as a separate county on the same date, and Bergen is now a municipality, in the county of Vestland.
+The city lost its status as a separate county on the same date, and Bergen became a municipality in the county of Hordaland, where Bergen accounted for more than half the county's population.
+Today, Bergen is part of Vestland county, which was created in 2020 after the merger of Hordaland and Sogn og Fjordane.